adouche/adouche.github.io/blog/18_IXrun.md

 I implemented the promised feature of the ability to run a command in an arbitrary realm.
 It became convenient.

-### Furthermore!
+### The further - the more!

-How prettier cross-compilation became with “ix run”!
+Cross-compiling with "ix run" has improved.

-Now I can, for example, like this:
+Now I can, for example, run:

 ```shell
 pg-> ./ix run \